yanyanyun/CEAMEC/README.md

 ## Input data preparation

-### During the data and input preparation, always keep in mind that R is case-sensitive (e.g. "AA" is not equals to "aa")!

 Before using CEAMEC, please prepare the input files according to the structure of R package unmarked:

 Distance sampling:
 Example data file provided in CEAMEC Github page: distdata.csv and cov.csv